GunnWATT/watt/STYLE_GUIDE.md

 # WATT Style Guide

 The tentative WATT Style Guide™.
-These are not hard requirements and your firstborn child will not be sacrificed if you do not follow them strictly, but this is what I think looks good and what I will typically refactor code to look like.
+Guidelines contained here are not strict requirements for a PR and no punishment will be incurred for not following them strictly, but exist to document what I consider to look good and what I will typically refactor code to look like.

 In general, WATT follows language and framework conventions, with a few extra guidelines sprinkled in for taste.
 This guide will reiterate those conventions for ease of reference; relevant sections in outside style guides will be linked.